Blog

 Defining User Experiences During Agile Development

 The first step in integrating UX into your agile workflow is ensuring that everyone on your team understands user experience.
-If everyone doesn’t have a shared understanding of UX, you’ll never be able to integrate it into your agile process.
-It’s essential to ensure everyone is on the same page from the beginning.
+If everyone doesn't have a shared understanding of UX, you'll never be able to integrate it into your agile process.
 This includes having UX research and design activities represented in your agile board.
-If you’re not sure where to start, you can use this simple integration guide as a checklist to get started.
-You also need to ensure your team members know their responsibilities when it comes to UX.
-The agile team members responsible for UX activities are the product manager and the UX/design team.
-The PM is responsible for managing the product roadmap and conducting user research.
-The UX team is responsible for creating the best possible user experience while also considering the technical aspects of implementation.

 Establishing a Collaborative Environment for Design and Code

 Integrating UX into your development process creates a collaborative environment for designers and developers.
 You need to encourage designers and developers to collaborate as much as possible and to keep each other in the loop.
-Designers and developers need to work as a team.
-Designers must be aware of implementation and constraints, and developers must be mindful of design opportunities.
-It would be best if you encouraged designers and developers to work together to find solutions instead of working independently and creating roadblocks for each other.
-You also need to enable designers and developers to communicate with each other.
-This means that both parties need to be aware of what’s happening in each other’s workflows and what they expect from each other.
 The best way to create a collaborative environment is to set up a team room where designers and developers can openly discuss their workflows, progress, and issues.
-This ensures no one is left out and everyone is working towards a common goal.

 Be Responsive: Continuously Test User Experiences